pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 With Bedrock, managing themes and plugins is different from the traditional WordPress approach.
 Bedrock uses Composer to manage WordPress core files, plugins, and even themes, providing a version-controlled and organized way to handle dependencies.

 ### Installing Themes
-Installing a theme with bedrock can be done in two different ways:
+Installing a theme with bedrock can be done in three different ways:

 1. **Adding a Theme with Composer**:
    - To install a theme via Composer, run the following command from your project root: